Lets talk about some good free range dual purpose chickens. These are chickens that are good at free ranging, egg production or for butchering.

 If you want a self-sustaining chicken flock for the homestead, buy some Plymouth Rocks, eat the ones that do not go broody, and let the ones that do go broody reproduce.

-The reason why I wanted to try and stay with heritage breeds was so someone could get the names of good meat chickens for a homestead, and either go to a local feed store and buy/order the chicks, or go online and order the chicks.
+The reason why I wanted to try and stay with good quality heritage chicken breeds was so someone could get the names of good meat chickens for a homestead, and either go to a local feed store and buy/order the chicks, or go online and order the chicks.

 Before we get too into cross breeds, the homesteader has to develop good breeding stock.